 Population growth also contributes to cumulative development because additional land development is needed to support growing populations.
-The RTP/SCS for the SCAG region covers Los Angeles County.
+The Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS) for the Southern California Association of Governments (SCAG) region covers Los Angeles County.
 As shown in Table 3.19-7, Los Angeles County is expected to grow at an average rate of 0.6 percent per year through 2040.
 By 2040, projections show approximately 1.69 million new inhabitants in this area, compared to 2010.
 General plans and other planning documents for cities in the project area estimate the locations and types of growth likely to occur under build-out of these plans.
 These projections represent the future condition under the No Project Alternative, as discussed in Section 2.5.1.
 These projections are considered under individual cumulative impact topics, as applicable, throughout the cumulative impacts analysis in Section 3.19.9.